ohNwghtEG/retro-mindsweeper/README.md

 This structure allows the game to independently track and update each cell.

 ### Mine Generation

+(I stated this at the start, but in case you skipped over the description)

 Mines are generated randomly after the player's first move rather than when the board is initially created.